Guidance on how to fund Walking Training within your school

 PE and sport premium

-The PE and sport premium funding for schools is now £10 per pupil, per year.
-This premium can be used to fund your pupils' Walking Training, giving them the essential road safety skills and life experience needed to travel safely and actively and to and from school with parents and carers.
+The PE and sport premium can be used to fund your pupils Walking Training, giving them the essential road safety skills and life experience needed to travel safely and actively and to and from school with parents and carers as one of the objectives of sports premium money is to:

-Walking to school is not only a great way to encourage pupils to do regular exercise and meet the recommended daily amount of physical activity of 30 minutes of exercise per day (gov.uk).
-It is also a great way to prevent pollution around your school gates and protect the planet from carbon emissions.
+Walking to school is not only a great way to encourage pupils to do regular exercise and meet the recommended daily amount of physical activity of 30 minutes of exercise per day.
+It is also a great way to prevent pollution around you school gates and protect the planet from carbon emissions.

 Fundraising event at school

-Your school could arrange a local fundraiser for parents, carers and the local community to raise funds to pay for your school's Walking Training.
-Whether that is in the form of a bake sale, raffle, fancy dress day where pupils donate £1, or a sponsored walk to school.
+Your school could arrange a local fundraiser for parents, carers, and the local community to raise funds to pay for your schools Walking Training.
+Whether that is in the form of a bake sale, raffle, fancy dress day where pupils donate a £1, or a sponsored walk to school.
 There are endless ideas of how your school can fundraise and have fun along the way.

-Why not link your fundraising event with Walk to School Month in October or Walk to School Week in May each year?
+Why not link your fundraising event with National Walking Month or Walk to School Week in May each year?
+You could also talk to your PTA and see if they could fund the training in full or part and maybe make it an annual commitment.

 Local business sponsorship